direct-code-execution/ns-3-dce/doc/source/intro.rst

 ******************

 Currently, DCE only supports Linux-based operating systems.
-DCE has been tested on the following distributions:
+The current version of DCE has been tested only on the following distribution:

-- Ubuntu 16.04 and equivalents (gcc-5.4, libc-2.23)
+- Ubuntu 16.04 (gcc-5.4, libc-2.23)

-but you can try on others (e.g., CentOS, RHEL).
-However, unfortunately only a narrow range of older Linux systems work with DCE (gcc-5-based systems such as Ubuntu 16.04).
+Newer Linux distributions (based on newer libc) require different support and are not presently supported but are under development.

 If you find that you can run on another distribution, please let the :ref:`maintainers` know.
 Also, if you would like to work on getting DCE to work on newer systems, please let the :ref:`maintainers` know.

+Roadmap
+*******

+The DCE roadmap is maintained `here <https://github.com/direct-code-execution/ns-3-dce/wiki/Roadmap>`_.